MPL 10x4x1.5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus or other advanced devices.
+- Key role in modern technologies – are utilized in HDD drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: